longpan0901/longpan.github.io/_projects/projects1-CBD.md

 **PI**: Long Pan

 # Introduction
-This project tries to conduct an in-depth study on the usage pattern of dockless shared bikes.
+This project tries to conduct an in-depth study on the usage pattern of dockless shared bikes in Beijing CBD area.
 This project intends to first build a behavioral model from the perspective of guiding user behavior, analyzing the preference of parking place selection under incentives, and proposing an incentive-based optimization scheme to provide a new solution to alleviate the contradiction between supply and demand.

 # Related Publications
 ## Conference Papers